matseda/TDT4250.Project/README.md

 Opening the view, with the possibilty for editing can be done like this.

-- Click run as Eclipse application.
+- Create new run configuration and choose Eclipse application with the default settings.
+- Run this configuration.
 - Import these projects to the new workspace: "TDT4250.project.design", "TDT4250.project.model" and "TDT4250.project.samples".
 - Views:
   - Open the "representations.aird" file in the "TDT4250.project.samples" project.